Bey & Associates – Atlanta Office Address

 Comparative Negligence in Georgia

 When you’re seeking compensation, it’s important to know how negligence works in Georgia.
-Our attorneys can explain the laws and how they apply to your case.
+Your Atlanta personal injury attorney can explain the laws and how they apply to your case.
 Georgia follows a comparative fault law, which means the damages owed by the defendant are determined by their percentage of fault.

 This means that if the plaintiff is found to have any percentage of fault in their injuries, then they may not receive full compensation.
 For example, let’s say a negligent driver was texting and caused a collision.
 The other driver could file against them.
 However, if it was later found that the other driver was speeding and as a result their injuries were worse, then they may have some of the fault placed on them.